 The accounting system of a business organization is a system of business records, such as journals and ledgers, forms, reports and procedures for preparing these records and reports.
 The objective of an accounting system is to collect, analyze, summarize and make accounting system is to collect, analyze, summarize and make accounting data available to all those who need to have the information for decision-making.
 Although accounting principles upon which any accounting system is based are standardized, the design of the accounting system must take the special needs of the business organization into consideration.
 Thus, no single accounting system is suitable for all business organizations.

 The factors that need to be taken into consideration in designing an accounting system include the nature and size of the business, the training, and experience of the accounting personnel engaged in the business, the cost of running the accounting system and the generally accepted accounting principles and practices.
-The nature of operations and size of the business determine the information needed for decision-making.
-The accounting system of a wholesale business cannot be the same as that of a manufacturing plant, because of obvious differences in the types and volume of transaction.
+The nature of operations and the size of the business determine the information needed for decision-making.
+The accounting system of a wholesale business cannot be the same as that of a manufacturing plant, because of obvious differences in the types and volume of transactions.
 The training and experience of personnel employed in the organization influence the design of the accounting system.
 Similarly, the capacity of management to use the information generated must be considered.
 There is no use in developing a sophisticated system when it is common knowledge that management is not capable of, or willing to use it for decision-making purposes.
 Above all, existing personnel in the organization must be involved in designing the system; otherwise, it might be quickly abused and discarded.

-Accountants have a tendency to introduce accounting forms, regardless of cost.
+Accountants tend to introduce accounting forms, regardless of cost.
 The cost of running the accounting system should be considered in the system design.
 The basic principle should be that the cost of the accounting system must not exceed the expected benefits.
 The bedrocks of accounting are the generally accepted principles and standards of the profession.
 The accounting system should, therefore, be designed around these principles while ledgers, journals, and forms can be adapted to suit the business organization.

 Don’t forget to share this post!